PUGTorino/application_zf/README.md

 ## Deploy your modules

-If you want to deploy your module you have to add the `application_zf::deploy_module_git` recipe.
+If you want to deploy your module you have to add the `application_zf::deploy_git_modules` recipe.

     chef.json = {
         :zf => {